rhyslwells/Data-Archive/content/standardised/Model Deployment.md

 # Deploying using [[PyCaret]]

-**AWS:** When deploying model on AWS S3, environment variables must be configured using the command-line interface.
+**AWS:** When deploying model on AWS [[Amazon S3|S3]], environment variables must be configured using the command-line interface.
 To configure AWS environment variables, type `aws configure` in terminal.
 The following information is required which can be generated using the Identity and Access Management (IAM) portal of your amazon console account:

 - AWS Access Key ID
 - AWS Secret Key Access